 Change Your Sleep Position

-If you’re naturally a back sleeper, one way to switch to side sleeping is to customize a nightshirt.
-You can take a t-shirt that fits snugly, sew a pocket into the backside of the shirt, and place a tennis ball into the pocket.
+If you’re naturally a back sleeper, one way to switch to train yourself to sleep on your side is to customize a nightshirt.
+You can take a T-shirt that fits snugly, sew a pocket into the backside of the shirt, and place a tennis ball into the pocket.
 When you try to roll over from your side onto your back during the night, the discomfort from the ball will make you roll back onto your side.

 Alcohol can also lower the amount of oxygen circulating in the blood, which is a problem people with OSA already encounter while sleeping.
 Low blood oxygen levels can put stress on the heart, lungs, and other organs, making it difficult for the body to function normally.